sreza93/RevTest/README.md

 Read the following in detail to get started.

+## Using this repo

+1. Clone this repo using command line.
+1. Read through the contents if you need to.
+Generally, you will want to go through the included README (this file) and the PDF files in detail the first time.
+1. Rename the folder created by git clone to reflect the contents of your manuscript.
+If it is on measuring TCR for VO2 based photoresistors, it could be named VO2TCR.
+Call this DOCNAME.
+1. Rename IITD_manuscript.tex to DOCNAME.tex.
+1. Delete all other files.
+Start editing DOCNAME.tex.

 ## Prerequisite tools and configuration

 You will need the following tools in place on all your work machines to get started: